-- In 2022, the Committee decided to maintain the performance metrics applicable to annual cash incentive awards made under the STIP to be based on financial and individual objectives.
-In 2022, the STIP comprised the following components: earnings (weighted at 60%), EBITDA margin (weighted at 20%), and individual objectives (weighted at 20%). - In 2022, long-term equity incentive award grants to our NEOs consisted of the following: 50% PSUs, 25% stock options, and 25% restricted stock awards.
-The equity mix aligns with market-based executive incentive compensation practices while maintaining alignment of incentive pay with the Company's long-term focus, goals, and initiatives. - In setting targets for PSUs granted as part of the annual award in 2022, the Committee retained both a three-year performance period and the applicable performance metrics, i.e., EPS from continuing operations (weighted at 75%) and return on invested capital (weighted at 25%). - In 2022, the Committee introduced a TSR modifier to PSUs to better align with the interest of stockholders. - In considering the design of the STIP and Long-Term Incentive Plan ("LTIP") for 2023, the Committee decided to retain the same structure that was used in 2022.
+- In 2023, the Committee decided to maintain the performance metrics applicable to annual cash incentive awards made under the STIP to be based on financial and individual objectives.
+In 2023, the STIP comprised the following components: earnings (weighted at 60%), EBITDA margin (weighted at 20%), and individual objectives (weighted at 20%). - In 2023, long-term equity incentive award grants to our NEOs consisted of the following: 50% PSUs, 25% stock options, and 25% restricted stock awards.
+The equity mix is consistent with market-based executive incentive compensation practices and aligns incentive pay with the Company's long-term focus, goals, and initiatives. - In setting targets for PSUs granted as part of the annual award in 2023, the Committee retained both a three-year performance period and the applicable performance metrics, i.e., EPS from continuing operations (weighted at 75%), return on invested capital (weighted at 25%) and relative TSR (performance modifier). - In considering the design of the STIP and Long-Term Incentive Plan ("LTIP") for 2024, the Committee decided to retain the same structure that was used in 2023.